Penketh High School

 Penketh High School is a secondary school in Penketh, Warrington.
 It is a co-educational, non-denominational academy school for 11 to 16 year olds.
 It converted from comprehensive to academy status in April 2013.
 In April 2018, Mr. John Carlin, one of the youngest headteachers in the United Kingdom, took the role of headteacher at Penketh.

-The school has an partnership with Kwadeda High School in South Africa, who helped to produce a feature film called The Opportunity.
+The school has a partnership with Kwadeda High School in South Africa, who helped to produce a feature film called The Opportunity.
 This film was targeted at teenage audiences, to make them aware of HIV, drugs and other problems, that are high risk factors in South Africa.